-- Skim Milk: Skim (0% fat) milk is what is left after all of the milk fat has been “skimmed” off.
+- Skim Milk: Skim milk (0% fat) is what is left after all of the milk fat has been “skimmed” off.
 It delivers 0 grams of fat and 80 calories per 8-ounce serving.

 - Lactose-Free Milk: People with lactose intolerance typically lack or have insufficient levels of the lactase enzyme that breaks down lactose — the naturally occurring sugar found in most dairy foods.
 Lactose-free milk is real dairy milk without the lactose.
 To make lactose-free milk, manufacturers add a small amount of lactase, which breaks down the lactose, resulting in a milk that can be digested without discomfort by those with lactose intolerance.